 If your child has any additional needs we will likely have been notified by the medical team in advance, however please feel free to call us to discuss any concerns.
-Please also contact us if you have any further questions, see details below.
+Please also contact us if you have any further questions.